yahoo/Oak/README.md

 - [License](#license)

 ## Background
-1. Oak’s internal index is built on contiguous chunks of memory, which speeds up the search through the index due to locality of access.
+- Oak’s internal index is built on contiguous chunks of memory; this speeds up searches through the index due to access locality.
-2. Oak provides an efficient implementation of the NavigableMap.compute(key, updateFunction) API – an atomic, zero-copy update in-place.
-Specifically, Oak allows user to find an old value associated with the key and to update it (in-place) to updateFunction(old value).
-This allows the Oak user to focus on business logic without taking care of the hard issues of data layout and concurrency control.
+- Oak provides an efficient implementation of the NavigableMap.compute(key, updateFunction) API; an atomic, zero-copy update in-place.
+Specifically, Oak allows user to find an old value associated with the key and to update it in place to updateFunction(old value).
+This allows the Oak users to focus on business logic without dealing with the hard problems data layout and concurrency control presents.
-3. Further on, Oak supports atomic putIfAbsentComputeIfPresent(key, buildFunction, updateFunction) interface.
-That allows to look for the key, if key is not yet exists the new key-->buildFunction(place to update) mapping is added, otherwise the key’s value is updated to update(old value).
-The above interface works concurrently with other updates and requires only one search traversal.
+-  Further on, Oak supports an atomic putIfAbsentComputeIfPresent(key, buildFunction, updateFunction) interface.
+This provides the ability to look for a key, and if the key doesn't exist, the new key-->buildFunction(place to update) mapping is added, otherwise the key’s value is updated with update(old value).
+This interface works concurrently with other updates and requires only one search traversal.
-4. Oak works off-heap and on-heap.
-In the off-heap case the keys and the values are copied and stored in a self-managed off-heap ByteBuffer.
-For Oak, the use of off-heap memory is simple and efficient thanks to its use of uniform-sized chunks.
-Its epoch-based internal garbage collection has negligible overhead.
+- Oak works off-heap and on-heap.
+In the case of off-heap, the keys and the values are copied and stored in a self-managed, off-heap ByteBuffer.
+With Oak, the use of off-heap memory is simple and efficient thanks to its use of uniform-sized chunks, and its epoch-based internal garbage collection has negligible overhead.
-5. Oak’s forward and reverse scans are equally fast (interestingly, prior algorithms as Java’s ConcurrentSkipListMap did not focus on reverse scans, and provided grossly inferior performance).
+- Oak’s forward and reverse scans are equally fast.
+Interestingly, prior algorithms like Java’s ConcurrentSkipListMap did not focus on reverse scans, and provided grossly inferior performance as a result.

 ## Installation

-When constructing **off** heap Oak the capacity needs to be specified.
+When constructing **off**-heap with Oak, the memory capacity needs to be specified.
-Oak will allocate off heap memory (with the requested capacity) at construction.
+Oak will allocate off-heap memory with the requested capacity at construction.

 The keys and values are of `ByteBuffer` type.
-Therefor, Oak can also be constructed with a specified comparator that is a `Comparator<ByteBuffer>` (will be used to compare keys) and a minimum key (also a `ByteBuffer`).
-Although it is highly recommended to use Oak without a special `Comparator<ByteBuffer>`.
+Therefore, Oak can also be constructed with a specified comparator that is a `Comparator<ByteBuffer>` to compare keys, and a minimum key that's also a `ByteBuffer`.
+However, it is highly recommended to use Oak without a special `Comparator<ByteBuffer>`.

-### Usage
+## Usage

 ```java
 OakMapOnHeapImpl oakOnHeap = new OakMapOnHeapImpl();